flintsteel7/LuaMath/episode08/README.md

 ## Lua Math: Episode 8 - Velocity

-Animate some "particles" using vector addition
+Write a basic particle library and animate some particles using vector addition.

 The vectory library is `vector.lua`
 The particle library is `particle.lua`